 About African Violet Ring Spot

 Of all the African violet diseases, African violet ring spot is about the least serious that you can encounter.
 In fact, it’s really not even a disease, though it presents just like one.
 When leaves on African violets are spotty and you’ve ruled out fungal and viral pathogens, there’s only one answer that makes sense: African violet ring spot.
 Hobbyists are far too familiar with this problem, but it’s an easy one to manage.

 Spots on African violet leaves appear when the leaves themselves are watered.
-In fact, studies from as far back as the 1940s were designed to solve the mystery behind this anomaly.
-Both Poesch (1940) and Eliot (1946) noted that African violets can experience foliage damage when the temperature of the water is around 46 degrees Fahrenheit (8 degrees C.) lower than the plant tissues.
+In fact, studies from as far back as the 1940’s were designed to solve the mystery behind this anomaly.
+Both Poesch (1940) and Eliot (1946) noted that African violets can experience foliage damage when the temperature of the water is around 46 degrees F. (8 C.) lower than the plant tissues.

 Inside the leaf, the cold surface water is doing something akin to frostbite, where chloroplasts are rapidly broken down.
 In other cases, warm water standing on leaf surfaces can amplify ultraviolet rays and cause a sunburn on these sensitive tissues.

 At the end of the day, African violets are really very delicate plants and require careful attention to the temperatures of their tissues.
 African violet ring spot damage can’t be reversed, but the behavior that causes it can be corrected and new leaves will eventually grow to replace the injured ones.

 First, never, ever water an African violet’s foliage – this is a sure way to create more ring spots or worse.
 Watering from the bottom is the secret to African violet success.